Morton-Kelly Charitable Trust

 How to Apply

 The Morton-Kelly Charitable Trust accepts grant applications only from June 1 to October 1 each year using an online grant application portal.
-The 2025 Guidelines and Application will be posted by June 1.
+Updated guidelines and the application portal are posted each year by June 1.

 Application Requirements: